critically and creatively.

 Recent Initiatives

-In 2023, a SummerScape commission allowed Tony Award–winner Justin Peck and Pulitzer Prize–winning playwright Jackie Sibblies Drury to transform Sufjan Stevens’s 2005 cult concept album Illinois into a full-length theatrical performance—called Illinoise—which moved from Bard to Chicago’s Shakespeare Theater and New York City’s Park Avenue Armory before opening on Broadway in April 2024 and earning four Tony nominations.
+In 2023, at the Fisher Center, a SummerScape commission allowed Tony Award–winner Justin Peck and Pulitzer Prize–winning playwright Jackie Sibblies Drury to transform Sufjan Stevens’s 2005 cult concept album Illinois into a full-length theatrical performance—called Illinoise—which moved from Bard to Chicago’s Shakespeare Theater and New York City’s Park Avenue Armory before opening on Broadway in April 2024, earning four Tony nominations and winning one.
 Illinoise followed on the success of SummerScape’s 2015 staging of Oklahoma!, which went to Broadway in 2019 and won the Tony Award for Best Revival of a Musical.
 The US-China Music Institute, a partnership between the Bard College Conservatory and the Central Conservatory of Music in Beijing, launched in 2017, offering a degree program in Chinese instruments; a graduate program in Chinese music and culture began in 2022.

 The Open Society University Network (OSUN), created with support from George Soros’s Open Society Foundations (OSF), debuted in 2020 with the goal of integrating teaching and research across higher education institutions worldwide.
 The network is anchored by Bard and Central European University, and includes dozens of educational and research institutions both nationally and internationally.
 Bard students and faculty can connect and collaborate with their peers across the network through a variety of online courses.
-Also in 2020, Bard introduced a stand-alone undergraduate program in architecture; a suite of interdisciplinary Common Courses that engage with themes of the contemporary moment, such as epidemics and society, and local, national, and global citizenship; and the President’s Commission on Racial Equity and Justice, charged with assessing the College’s past, analyzing its present practices, and producing a plan for the future.
+Also in 2020, Bard introduced a stand-alone undergraduate program in architecture; the Bard Baccalaureate, a full-scholarship program for adult learners in the Hudson Valley region; a suite of interdisciplinary Common Courses that engage with themes of the contemporary moment, such as epidemics and society, and local, national, and global citizenship; and the President’s Commission on Racial Equity and Justice, charged with assessing the College’s past, analyzing its present practices, and producing a plan for the future.

 Looking Ahead